Anish Bhanwala: Career

-He represented the country at U-12 modern pentathlon World Championships in 2013 and Asian Modern Pentathlon Championships in 2015.
+He represented the country at the U-12 Modern Pentathlon World Championships in 2013 and Asian Modern Pentathlon Championships in 2015.
 Shooting was his favourite among the pentathlon's five sports.

-He moved to Delhi in 2017 to have the best practice facilities.
+Anish along with his family moved to New Delhi in 2017 to have the best training facilities available at the Dr. Karni Singh Shooting Range.

 In ISSF Junior World Championship 2017, Suhl, Anish won two gold, two silver, and one bronze.
 In 25m Standard Pistol event Anish created a New World Record by shooting 579/600 score.

 In 2017 Commonwealth Shooting Championships, Brisbane, Australia, he won silver in 25m Rapid Fire Men.
 This was Anish's first senior international competition as a member of Indian squad.

-In the Commonwealth Games 2018 at age 15 Anish won a gold medal for India and became the youngest Indian to win a gold medal in Commonwealth Games.
+In the Commonwealth Games 2018 at the age of 15 Anish won a gold medal for India and became the youngest Indian to win a gold medal in the Commonwealth Games.
 He set a new Commonwealth Games final record of 30 hits in the finals.

 In ISSF Junior World Cup 2018, Sydney he won one individual gold and one team silver in 25m Rapid Fire Junior Men.

 This was the first time in history that two siblings won individual Gold in any ISSF series.
 This was the competition where Anish's sister Muskan too won Gold medals.

 In ISSF Junior World Cup 2019, Germany, he again won gold in the men's 25m Rapid Fire Pistol.

-Anish made his First ISSF Senior's achievement in 2019 in ISSF World Cup, New Delhi when he shot India's New National Record score of 588/600 in the qualification round and secured the 5th rank in the Finals.
+Anish made his First ISSF Senior's achievement in 2019 in the ISSF World Cup, New Delhi when he shot India's new National Record score of 588/600 in the qualification round and secured the 5th rank in the Finals.

+In the 65th National Shooting Championship, Bhopal he broke his own previous National record to set a new National record score of 590/600.

+In the ISSF World Cup, Cairo 2023 Anish won an individual bronze medal.

+Anish won two bronze medals in the Asian Shooting Championship, Changwon 2023 and along with the medals he secured the much awaited Olympic Quota in the Rapid Fire Pistol event for India.
+India won this Olympic quota in the Rapid Fire Pistol event after a long period of 11 years.

 Coach

 Anish Bhanwala's personal Coach is DSP Harpreet Singh, 2010 Commonwealth Games Individual and Team Gold Medalist.

-Anish was inspired by DSP Harpreet Singh when the police officer won 02 gold medals and a silver Medal in 2010 Commonwealth games and 2014 Commonwealth Games, Glasgow respectively.↵Harpreet has been Anish's mentor since 2015 when they first met in a National Championship and since then he has been the force behind his performance.↵Further when Anish entered into the Indian National Team in 2017, since then he is also guided and trained by the Indian Team foreign coach Mr. Pavel Smirnov.
+Anish was inspired by DSP Harpreet Singh when the police officer won 02 gold medals and a silver Medal in 2010 Commonwealth games and 2014 Commonwealth Games, Glasgow respectively.
+Harpreet has been Anish's mentor since 2015 when they first met in a National Championship and since then he has been the force behind his performance.